matt793/SearchGit/README.md

 ## Instructions
 First type `./SearchGit.sh` Then type in the desired repo you wish to search (if the search requires more then one word, use a `+` in between each word for the needed search.
 Example: Linux+exploits will = Linux exploits).

-SearchGit will then give you the top ten results of you search.
+SearchGit will then give you the top ten results of your search.
 If you would like to view more information on a repo: Copy the handle of a given repo, press the number `1` and then past the repo in the prompt that says "Add repo here:".

 ![Example](SearchGit1.png "Example")